School, work, travel can wait as snow blankets U.S. capital

-WASHINGTON (AP) — A winter storm packing heavy snow blew into the nation's capital on Monday, closing government offices and schools and grounding the president's helicopter.
-As much as 10 inches (25 centimeters) of snow was forecast for the District of Columbia, northern Virginia and central Maryland through the afternoon.
+WASHINGTON (AP) — A winter storm packing heavy snow blew into the nation's capital Monday, closing government offices and schools and grounding the president's helicopter as 6 to 11 inches (15 to 28 centimeters) of snow ringed the area around Washington.

-The National Weather Service issued a winter storm warning for the area until 4 p.m.
-EST Monday.
-Wind gusts of up to 35 mph (56 kph) were forecast, and travel was expected to be very difficult because of the hazardous conditions, the weather service said.

-“The timing of this isn’t great,” said National Weather Service meteorologist David Roth.
-“For the D.C. area, it’s morning rush hour.
-At least for places to the northeast, it’ll be closer to midday.”
+Snow spotters for the National Weather Service reported accumulations of 11.5 inches (29.2 centimeters) in the D.C. suburb of Capitol Heights, Maryland, and 10 inches (25.4 centimeters) in Rose Hill, Virginia, by the time the storm wound down Monday afternoon.
+At Ronald Reagan Washington National Airport, 6.7 inches (17 centimeters) of snow was reported.
+Farther south, in Chancellorsville, Virginia, 12.1 inches (30.7 centimeters) was reported.

+“It was balmy and foggy yesterday and then 6 inches of snow this morning, not even 12 hours later.
+That's not something I've seen before," said Shawn Devroude, 52, a federal worker who braved the blizzard-like conditions in the nation's capital to play with his 9-year-old border collie, MoJo, at the Naval Memorial.

 People are also reading…

+“Stay off the roads and allow our crews to work,” she said.

+President Joe Biden made a slow return to Washington after spending about a week in Delaware, though he could have departed Sunday to avoid the worst of the weather.

-The snow also grounded President Joe Biden’s helicopter, so he motorcaded to the White House from Andrews Air Force Base in suburban Maryland after a weekend in Delaware.
-With snow blanketing the streets in and around the nation’s capital, the White House Press briefing was canceled, although Biden’s other public events were still on.
+The snow grounded Biden’s helicopter, so he motorcaded to the White House from Joint Base Andrews in suburban Maryland, a slow slog that took nearly an hour.
+The White House Press briefing was canceled, although Biden’s other public events were still on.

-The Weather Prediction Center said 2 inches (5 centimeters) of snow per hour could fall in some areas, and thunder snow was possible.

-More than 500,000 customers were without power Monday morning as the winter storm warning extended from northern Alabama and southern Tennessee through Georgia, Kentucky, North Carolina and West Virginia, Virginia and Maryland.

-Multiple school districts in the region said they would be closed, delayed or have virtual learning Monday.
-DC Public Schools said students and staff wouldn’t be returning to school until Thursday.
+More than half the flights were delayed or canceled Monday at Washington's three major airports, according to FlightAware.com’s misery map.
+A quarter of the flights at New York’s three major airports were delayed or canceled as well.

+Andrea Klein, 23, a graduate student at Georgetown University, welcomed the snow after spending the past two weeks in quarantine when one of her roommates tested positive for COVID-19.

+The storm also damaged the docks and flooded closed several streets in the coastal North Carolina town of Morehead City, WITN-TV reported.

+As much as 6 inches (15 centimeters) of snow accumulated in north Alabama, where authorities reported multiple roads were blocked because of icy spots and wrecks.

-Associated Press contributors include Colleen Long in Washington, Julie Walker in New York and Jay Reeves in Birmingham.
+Associated Press contributors include Julio Cortez in Baltimore; Colleen Long in Washington; Randall Chase in Dover, Delaware; Matthew Barakat in Falls Church, Virginia; Denise Lavoie in Richmond, Virginia; Jeff Martin in Atlanta; Julie Walker in New York; and Jay Reeves in Birmingham, Alabama.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.